SpineEventEngine/time/version-catalog/README.md

 it is a standalone project.
 Meaning, it has its own Gradle's `settings` file, and doesn't relate anyhow to `time`.

-`spine-version-catalog` consists of several modules:
+`spine-version-catalog` consists of two modules:

-1. `api` – represents a facade upon Gradle's provided `VersionCatalogBuilder`.
+1. `catalog` – provides a facade upon Gradle's provided `VersionCatalogBuilder` and assembles `SpineVersionCatalog`, using that facade.
-This module hides an imperative nature of the builder, and, instead, provides a declarative API to declare dependencies using Kotlin objects.

-2. `catalog` – contains all dependencies, declared using the declarative `api`.
-The module publishes `SpineVersionCatalog`.

-3. `func-test` – performs testing of `api` with a real `VersionCatalogBuilder`.
+2. `func-test` – performs testing of the facade with a real instance of `VersionCatalogBuilder`.
 To do that, the module does the following:

    1. Assembles a `dummy-catalog` with a single `Dummy` dependency and publishes it to Maven local.
+In order to declare `Dummy`, the module depends on `:catalog`, which exposes the declarative facade.
    2. Makes `dummy-project` use `dummy-catalog` from Maven local.
    3. Builds `dummy-project`.
 It has assertions in its build file.
 Those assertions verify the generated type-safe accessors to `Dummy` dependency.
 When any of assertions